Durinx0/Estimate_pi_random/README.md

 **Sebastian Strack**
 📅 2025
-💬 Feel free to fork, modify, or play with it!
+💬 Feel free to fork, modify, or visualise more!

 ---

-## 📈 Optional: Want to Improve It?
+## 📈 Optional Ideas

-- Visualize the points using `matplotlib`
+- Animate the points being drawn
-- Track accuracy over multiple runs
+- Track π convergence as number of points increases
-- Compare against Python’s `math.pi`
+- Compare multiple simulations

-Happy coding! 🎉